Miami Valley Christian Academy has persevered after a fire on its campus in May

 MVCA is grateful for the generosity of the school families, community members and other Cincinnati-area high schools for their support since late spring.

 "The things that you kind of take for granted having a squad, having a team -- when you miss those things you really miss them, and (assistant coach) Sean (McCormick) and our other coaches have been really seeking help and other schools have really been pouring into us from the community," Theisens said.
-"It's been awesome just the community gathering around our situation and helping us out."
+"It's been awesome, just the community gathering around our situation and helping us out."

 Edgewood, Goshen and Hughes are among the football programs who have assisted MVCA with such items as hand shields, tackle dummies, cones and footballs this summer.